 This is where framing comes in.

-In essence, framing photos is surrounding a subject with different elements to make it stand out and grab the viewer’s attention.
+In essence, framing photos is surrounding a subject with different elements.
+This makes it stand out and grab the viewer’s attention.
 You can think of this as a frame within a frame.

-One of the most obvious ways to frame your subjects is to use doors, windows, and actual frames.
-These can be foregrounds through which you shoot.
-Or backgrounds that your subject can sit in front of.
+One of the best ways to frame around your subjects is to use doors, windows, or actual frames.
+These can be in the foreground through which you shoot.
+Or they can be in the background with the subject in front.

 There’s a lot you can do with a single framing tool.
 For example, you can use a window as a background or a blurred foreground.
 Or you can use a frame that you shoot through to emphasise an indoor or outdoor landscape.

 If you want to create a soft atmosphere, use a large aperture.
 Make sure the object is close to your lens without completely covering it.
-Your goal is to put the spotlight on your subject by covering its surroundings with a pleasant blur.
+Your goal is to put the spotlight on your focal point by covering its surroundings with a pleasant blur.

 Depending on your theme, you can use a combination of simple and vibrant objects.

-For a moody landscape shot, you can take photos through branches, bushes, etc.
+For a moody landscape shot, you can take photos through a branch or a bush.

-Cover Your Subject in Simple Clothes or Fabric to Create Minimalist Compositions
+3. Cover Your Subject in Simple Fabric for Minimalistic Effect

-Outfits and decorations are some of the best things to use when enhancing a composition.
+Outfits and decorations are very helpful when enhancing a composition.
 Your subject might look awkward or dull compared to their surroundings.
 Try framing them using cloth or fabric.
 This is most useful for framing portrait and still life photography.

 Make sure the clothing you use complements your subject’s appearance and shape.
-Neutral and pastel colours tend to work well with almost everything.
+Neutral and pastel colors tend to work well with almost everything.

 Compositions and symmetry go very well together, especially in atmospheric photos.

-You might want to take a few steps back from your model without making your composition look busy.
+You can take a few steps back from your model without making your composition look busy.
 You can do so using basic symmetry knowledge.

 Place your subject in the middle (or somewhere close to the middle) of these environments.
-Once you do this, you’ll be able to create appealing compositions.
+This will help create appealing compositions.

 Of course, too much symmetry can also be distracting.
 Don’t be afraid of creating imperfect compositions.